cfu288/webAuth/README.md

 * -d | --ssl-dir : Provides the path containing the SSL credential files key.pem and cert.pem.
 If not specified, uses same directory.
 * PORT : Port to run service on
-* WE_URL : The url of the authentication web service this app relies on.
+* WS_URL : The url of the authentication web service this app relies on.

 NOTE: Backend service currently automatically times out auth tokens after set time without telling client.
 Can cause the account page to return error.
 Timeout on client needs to be implemented.